 Remember that this is technically a business.

-Too many people compare what they receive from gig economy platforms to a salary they receive.
+You can't compare the total pay you get from Grubhub to a salary.
 It's not the same thing.
-Taxes haven't been taken out of that Grubhub pay and neither have expenses.
+Self-employment and income taxes haven't been taken out of that Grubhub pay and neither have expenses.